Yoast/developer/changelogs/yoast-seo-premium.md

 * Improves the title updates in the social previews.
 * Fixes a bug where the wrong URLs were used in redirect notices.
-* Includes every change in [Yoast SEO 3.9.0](/changelog/yoast-seo/3.9.0/).
+* Includes every change in [Yoast SEO 3.9.0](/changelog/yoast-seo/3.9/).

 ## 3.8.0

 Release date: 2016-11-08

 * Fixes a bug where keyword tabs didn't have a correct screen reader text.
-* Fixes a bug where certain translations weren't translatable, props [https://github.com/pedro-mendonca](Pedro Mendonça)
+* Fixes a bug where certain translations weren't translatable, props [Pedro Mendonça](https://github.com/pedro-mendonca)
 * Removes React debugging tools from eventual build JavaScript files.
-* Includes every change in [Yoast SEO 3.8.0](/changelog/yoast-seo/3.8.0/).
+* Includes every change in [Yoast SEO 3.8.0](/changelog/yoast-seo/3.8/).

 ## 3.7.2